abbdullahjan/F1Race/README.md

 - Discovered **SFML** and learned its integration into C++.
 - Adapted an old **Udemy course** using **Visual C++ Express 2010** and **SFML 2.0**.
 - Overcame compatibility issues with **VS Code** and the latest **GCC compiler**.
+- The Udemy course I followed, Used old SFML 2.0 version and SFML has changed and 3.0 is different now, which I discovered after coding the game
+- So latest compilers wont compile the game, for anyone needing to build the code, must use Viusal C++ Express 2010 and SFML 2.0
+- If want to compile in VS code, use GCC before version 9

 ## 🛠️ Features
 - **Classic F1-style racing gameplay**